 Rumor has it that some services give preference to members of their own group — such as Air Force personnel on Air Force bases, but I haven’t found this at any location that I have been at.

 With good intentions and an abundance of caution, some commanders have restricted access to numerous bases in an effort to keep infected outsiders out.
-I think this represents a shift in previous American ideals espoused in the motto “live free or die” to the more current ideal of “better safe than sorry”.
+I think this represents a shift from previous American ideals espoused in the motto “live free or die” to the more current ideal of “better safe than sorry”.

-I have heard rumors of the base commander clearing the family camp putting the RVers on the road during the early COVID scare.
+I have heard rumors of the base commander clearing the family camp and putting the RVers on the road during the early COVID scare.
 Things today seem to be getting a little less drastic.

 One of my favorite Navy idioms for many years was “now muster the over-reaction team” which is like a similar statement, “anything worth reacting to was worth overreacting to”.
 The same people would make a “mountain out of a molehill” and like Chicken Little, running around proclaiming that “the sky is falling”.
 Sorry, I am very tired of this virus…and the trends in American culture.